AllTheTrees/CTCTrees/README.md

 ### Matching groups of trees to the stacked clues

 This part of the project is experimental.
 The layout of trees from stacked clues (from [/u/Ninjamark1991's post](https://www.reddit.com/r/CrackTheClue/comments/4vynzy/using_trees_as_a_clue/) on Reddit) is matched to trees in the world map.
+We sample the locations of those trees by marking each tree with a red (255,0,0) dot at the bottom (data/clue1.png) or at the top (data/clue2.png).

 This is done efficiently by noticing that [these trees](http://i.imgur.com/JBTG048.png) are vertically aligned.
 We can sort the list of trees that we have found by x position, then y position.
 Now, the tree following tree T in the sorted list will be the one that is immediately below tree T. Assuming we interpret the circled trees in the image as those two trees, we can calculate where the other 17 trees ought to be on the world map, and check whether or not they are there by fuzzy binary search.
 Error tolerances (called "fuzz" in the code) of 1 - 5 pixels per tree are used (see results below).